Minessential/localsend_fluent/README.md

 ![image](/readme_img/screenshot_2.png)

 ## Note
-if the msix can't install pleast install `Mine.LocalSend.Fluent.cer` in release.
+if the msix can't install please install `Mine.LocalSend.Fluent.cer` in release.

 ---
 # **Here are the original LocalSend instructions.**